-Use this category if the bar has a sign or a bouncer prohibiting minors from entering.
-There must be a sign prohibiting minors OR a bouncer AND the outlet type must be a bar/tavern.
-The sign must explicitly prohibit minors from entering.
-For example, "No one under 21 permitted", "You must be 18 or older to enter", "Minors Prohibited", etc. A "Smoking Permitted" sign does NOT qualify.
+Use this category if the bar has a sign or a bouncer prohibiting youth from entering.
+There must be a sign prohibiting youth OR a bouncer AND the outlet type must be a bar/tavern.
+The sign must explicitly prohibit youth from entering.
+For example, "No one under 21 permitted", "You must be 21 or older to enter", "Youth under 21 prohibited", etc. A "Smoking Permitted" sign does NOT qualify.
 It is mandatory to place the exact wording of the sign in the notes section of the Electronic Collection Form and Collection Form Worksheet.
-For example, "Q3-sign-No one under 21 permitted", "Q3-sign-Minors not allowed", etc. If there is not a sign prohibiting neither minors nor a bouncer, this code cannot be used.
+For example, "Q3-sign-No one under 21 permitted", "Q3-sign-Youth under 21 not allowed", etc. If there is not a sign prohibiting neither youth under 21 nor a bouncer, this code cannot be used.
 A sign specifying the location as an alcohol serving establishment does not indicate the establishment is inaccessible.
 Explanation required.

 - If BNA is used, the notes section must have either "Q3-Bouncer" OR the exact wording of the sign.
-For example, "Q3-sign- No one under 21 permitted". - A "Smoking Permitted" sign does NOT qualify - If a picture of the sign is taken, write the exact wording of the sign in the notes section and specify that a picture was taken. - If a beer distributor has a sign prohibiting minors from entering, mark as ONA, do not mark as BNA.
+For example, "Q3-sign- No one under 21 permitted". - A "Smoking Permitted" sign does NOT qualify - If a picture of the sign is taken, write the exact wording of the sign in the notes section and specify that a picture was taken. - If a beer distributor has a sign prohibiting youth from entering, mark as ONA, do not mark as BNA.